 The Aligede River is on the south side of Zula.
 It flows between two large mountains Jebel Gedem and Mount Arbalu before making a delta and merging with the Gulf of Zula.
 Here, on the cost, it feeds mangroves and hundreds of beautifully colored fish and other sea life.

 Foro is a small agricultural town where three rivers the Haddas, Aligede, and Camaile converge.
 The town is about 6 kilometers west of Zula.
 A visit to the town of Zula and Foro will help you better understand the rural life and culture of Eritrea and Africa.
 The people here, like anywhere else in Eritrea, are very cooperative and hospitable to tourists.

 You would need a special permit to travel outside Asmara.
-If you travel to Eritrea and are managed by a tour operator, they will arrange the permit.
-You may travel either by road, rail, or air from Asmara to Massawa, and then by road or yachts to Zula, or by yachts to the Gulf of Zula, or Dahlak islands.
+If you travel to Eritrea and are managed by a tour operator, they will arrange the travel permit.
+You may travel either by land cruiser or buss from Asmara to Massawa, and then by road to Zula, or by yachts to the Gulf of Zula, or Zula Archeological Site.